 Power exists in all relationships.
-Having power means to have a sense of control, to have choices and the ability to influence our environment and others.
+Having power means having a sense of control, having choices, and the ability to influence our environment and others.
 It’s a natural and healthy instinct to exert our power to get our wants and needs met.
-When we feel empowered, we can manage our emotions, we believe that we matter and that we can affect outcomes.
-So, let’s take a closer look at control, power and codependency…
+When we feel empowered, we can manage our emotions, we believe that we matter and we can affect outcomes.
+So, let’s take a closer look at control, power, and codependency…

-In contrast, many of us may feel powerless and victims of outside forces.
+In contrast, we may feel powerless and victims of outside forces.
 We can feel like our destiny is out of our hands.
 Some of us voluntarily give up our power to others.
-We may feel uncomfortable with exercising our own power, and believe that we will alienate others.
+We may feel uncomfortable with exercising our own power and believe that we will alienate others.
 Instead, we might react to others, defer to their wants and need, and have trouble making decisions and initiating independent action.
-We might feel like we’re being mean or raising our voice when we merely state what we want or don’t like.
+We might feel like we’re being mean or raising our voices when we merely state what we want or don’t like.
 This impaired sense of power is common among codependents and stems from:

 1. A habitual external focus